Contrade of Siena: Selva (Forest)

 Selva runs west from the Piazza del Campo in the centre of the city.
 Traditionally, its residents were weavers, but when the contrade were mainly military, they had a reputation for being excellent archers.

 Selva's symbol is a rhinoceros at the base of an oak tree hung with hunting tools.
 Its colors are green and orange, bordered with white.

 It was the winner of the Palio on August 16, 2006, with Salasso on Caro Amico.
 It also won the Palio on July 2, 2010, a huge upset over Nicchio, who was favored to win.
-Selva's most recent victory was August 16, 2019.
+Selva's most recent victory was on July 2, 2023.

 Its allies are Chiocciola and Tartuca.
 Selva does not have a rival.

 Tartuca (Tortoise)

 Tartuca is situated at the southern end of the city.
 Traditionally, its residents were sculptors.

 Tartuca's symbol is a tortoise with alternating Savoy knots and daisies.
 Its colours are yellow and deep blue.

 Winner of the Palio, on July 2, 2009, with Giuseppe Zedde on Già del Menhir.

 Tartuca last won the Palio on 20 October 2018.

 It is opposed to Chiocciola, while its allies are Leocorno, Nicchio, Onda and Selva.